craigthomas/Chip8Python/README.md

 ## What is it?

-This project is a Chip 8 emulator written in Python 3.
+This project is a Chip 8 emulator written in Python 2.7.
 The original purpose of the project was to create a simple learning emulator that was well documented and coded in terms that were easy to understand.
-It was also an exercise to learn more about Python 3.
+It was also an exercise to learn more about Python.
 The result is a simple command-line based Chip 8 emulator.